Jan 17, 2023

 What should I expect with Loyalty Programs?

-Loyalty Programs can take time to take effect, but they accelerate in utility as your member list grows.
+Loyalty Programs can take time to take effect, but they increase in utility as your member list grows.
 You can change up your strategy to gather members quicker or slower, depending on your needs.
-It is a long-term strategy that targets customer retention.
+Loyalty programs are best used in combination with emails and rewards.
+Rewards can be used to motivate alternative actions like reviews or social media follows.

 More Articles in Category